ArcticMC/Scenarios/descriptions.md

 ### Rush (L)
 > The game will last 44 minutes or less.

+### Santa's Gift (L)
-(L) **Santa's Gift**| Putting a milk bucket and a cookie in a crafting table will give you good items.
+ > Putting a milk bucket and a cookie in a crafting table will give you good items.

+### Santa's Helper (L)
-(L) **Santa's Helper**| Every 15 minutes, all players are asked to obtain an item.
+ > Every 15 minutes, all players are asked to obtain an item.
 Once the player has obtained that item, they can drop the item off in a chest at the coords of X: 250 and Z: 250 at any quadrant to receive a small reward.
 When the item rotates out, you cannot place that past item into the chest.

 THIS IS AN ADMIN SCENARIO.
 PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)
 ### Scenario Mania (H)